 Some TRU mixed waste is retrievably stored at the DOE generator/storage sites.
 Additional 16 TRU mixed waste will be generated and packaged into containers at these generator/storage 17 sites in the future.
 TRU mixed waste will be retrieved from storage areas at a DOE 18 generator/storage site.
 Retrievably stored waste is defined as TRU mixed waste generated after 19 1970 and before NMED notifies the Permittees, by approval of the final audit report, that the 20 characterization requirements of the WAP at a generator/storage site have been implemented.
 21 Newly generated waste is defined as TRU mixed waste generated after NMED approves the 22 final audit report for a generator/storage site.
-Retrievably stored TRU mixed waste will be 23 characterized on an ongoing basis, as the waste is retrieved.
-Newly generated TRU mixed 24 waste shall be characterized as it is generated.
-Waste characterization requirements for 25 retrievably stored and newly generated TRU mixed wastes differ, as discussed in Sections B-26 3d(1) and B-3d(2).
-27
+Acceptable knowledge (AK) information is 23 assembled for both retrievably stored and newly generated waste.
+Retrievably stored TRU 24 mixed waste will be characterized on an ongoing basis, as the waste is retrieved.
+Newly 25 generated TRU mixed waste is typically characterized as it is generated, although some 26 characterization occurs post-generation.
+Waste characterization requirements for retrievably 27 stored and newly generated TRU mixed wastes differ, as discussed in Sections B-3d(1) and B-28 3d(2).
+29

-Characterization requirements for individual containers of TRU mixed waste are specified on a 28 waste stream basis.
-A waste stream is defined as waste material generated from a single 29 process or from an activity that is similar in material, physical form, and hazardous constituents.
-30 Waste streams are grouped by Waste Matrix Code Groups related to the physical and chemical 31 properties of the waste.
-Generator/storage sites shall use the characterization techniques 32 described in this WAP to assign appropriate Waste Matrix Code Groups for WIPP disposal.
-The 33 Waste Matrix Code Groups are solidified inorganics, solidified organics, salt waste, soils, 34 lead/cadmium metal, inorganic nonmetal waste, combustible waste, graphite, filters, 35 heterogeneous debris waste, and uncategorized metal.
-Waste Matrix Code Groups can be 36 grouped into three Summary Category groups: Homogenous Solids (Summary Category 37 S3000), Soil/Gravel (Summary Category S4000), and Debris Waste (Summary Category 38 S5000).
-39
+30 Characterization requirements for individual containers of TRU mixed waste are specified on a waste stream basis.
+A waste stream is defined as waste material generated from a single 31 process or from an activity that is similar in material, physical form, and hazardous constituents.
+32 Waste streams are grouped by Waste Matrix Code Groups related to the physical and chemical 33 properties of the waste.
+Generator/storage sites shall use the characterization techniques 34 described in this WAP to assign appropriate Waste Matrix Code Groups for WIPP disposal.
+The 35 Waste Matrix Code Groups are solidified inorganics, solidified organics, salt waste, soils, 36 lead/cadmium metal, inorganic nonmetal waste, combustible waste, graphite, filters, 37 heterogeneous debris waste, and uncategorized metal.
+Waste Matrix Code Groups can be 38 grouped into three Summary Category groups: Homogenous Solids (Summary Category 39 S3000), Soil/Gravel (Summary Category S4000), and Debris Waste (Summary Category 40 S5000).
+41